vlizBE/vlizbe.github.io/about.md

 curly: false
 ---

-# Mission
+# Mission impossible?
+Not for us!

-I recently explored some interesting resources related to marine regions and their various aspects.
+I quite recently explored some interesting resources related to marine regions and their various aspects.
 For instance, I delved into information about the [Canari Islands](https://marineregions.org/mrgid/8361), a beautiful part of the marine world.
 I also examined the [Belgian EEZ](https://marineregions.org/mrgid/3293), which is crucial for understanding the country's maritime boundaries.

 One noteworthy project I came across is detailed [here](https://marineinfo.org/id/project/5240), which highlights significant marine research initiatives.
 In addition, I discovered a dataset that includes various URLs, available [here](https://marineinfo.org/id/dataset/8135), which could be a valuable resource for further exploration.